 We believe every animal matters.
 While we can’t save them all, the ones we do save are appreciative and so are the people who lovingly adopt them and provide them with a “furever” home.
 The local homeless pet population CAN be corrected with educated citizens, active volunteers/rescues, veterinary clinics who work with rescues, and city officials who are willing to stand up for the animals.
 SOLAS is a 501(c)3 Not for Profit organization.
 We are not affiliated with any political organization.

 SOLAS has many different areas in which to volunteer.
 Some of these include: foster care, publicity, or fundraising.
-Meetings are generally held the third Wednesday of each month with special activities scheduled as needed or required.
-If you would like more information, please contact Shelley English at (712)435-9199.
+Meetings are generally held the 2nd Wednesday of each month with special activities scheduled as needed or required.
+If you would like more information, please contact us at (402) 577-0123.
 Please send us an email.
 We would love to hear from you!